MaterSim/AtomisticSimulation/lectures/lec_07.md

 $$

-The first term ensures that the density function remains well-behaved with respect to variations in $\omega$, and $f_c$ is a smooth function to ensure that the it gradually decays to 0 when $r \ge rc$.
+The first term ensures that the density function remains well-behaved with respect to variations in $\omega$, and $f_c$ is a smooth function to ensure that the it gradually decays to 0 when $r \ge r_c$.

 By expanding the atomic neighbor density function in terms of the [**Wigner-D matrix**](https://en.wikipedia.org/wiki/Wigner_D-matrix) elements, which represent rotations in the angular coordinates, we obtain: